dougmet/vagrantR/README.md

-# Building R Time Machines
+# Building an R Time Machine

 > Build a box with R and a package inventory as it was in the past